grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - description
       - default
       - allowed options
-    * - maxcores
-      - how many cores should be utilized by CENSO at most.
-      - 4
-      - [4, 256]
     * - omp
       - how many cores should be used for every subprocess launched by CENSO.
       - 4